1

 Utilizing existing data sources and systems to automate the process of identifying those who are part of the public health workforce statewide, coupled with the program-level taxonomy, is necessary to have an in-depth understanding of the ever-changing public health workforce.
 This process will allow the state of Colorado to maintain an up-to-date dataset of public health workers statewide, including staff who have multiple job duties in various programs and across sectors, giving us critical insight into training needs, help identify shortage areas, support or strengthen policy, and assess gaps in staffing and programming.

-How can you help strengthen the public health workforce?
+Want to help strengthen the public health workforce?

-• financial and accounting systems
+• Financial and accounting systems

 • State of Colorado user systems for specific programs

-• public health member organizations
+• Public health member organizations

-• public health training center profiles
+• Public health training center profiles

 Much of the data housed in these systems is not being fully utilized and the systems are not integrated.
+Using the Colorado Health Systems Directory (CHSD) as a central source to integrate all individual-level staff data means that Colorado will have a dataset of all public health workers statewide, which has not been accomplished before.

 This process requires complex logic and algorithms on the backend to match, clean, and integrate the individual sources.
 The more data and variables provided help make the logic and algorithms more precise and produce more reliable data.
+Any format of data is acceptable, including but not limited to:

 • Excel